somrajroy/KubernetesAutoscaling/README.md

         * VPA recreates pods when updating pod resources, possibly on a different node.
 As a result, all running containers restart.<br/>
         * Avoid using HPA and VPA in tandem — HPA and VPA are incompatible.
 Do not use both together for the same set of pods, unless HPA is configured to use either custom or external metrics.<br/>
         * It is advisable to use VPA with CA.<br/>
+        * VPA requires at least two healthy pod replicas to work.
+This kind of defeats its purpose in the first place and is the reason why it isn’t usedextensively.
+As a VPA destroys a pod and recreates it to vertically autoscale it, itrequires at least two healthy pod replicas to ensure there’s no service outage.
+This creates unnecessary design complications on single instance stateful applications.
+For stateless applications, it can be better off using a Horizontal Pod Autoscalar instead of VPA.<br/>
         * [VPA is still in preview with Azure as of December-2022](https://learn.microsoft.com/en-us/azure/aks/vertical-pod-autoscaler)<br/>